 Priority Bicycles Models

-At the moment, Priority Bicycles has twelve models available.
+At the moment, Priority Bicycles has thirteen different models on their bikes range.
 All of these are quite diverse, aimed towards different customers, accommodating a large variety of needs.
 There is even one electric model for anyone looking for some additional help on the road.
 Let’s learn more about them so you can choose the one that meets your needs best.

 |Coast||Cruiser||499 – 549||M / W||1 / 3||26×2.125|